 I am proud to share Glasgow Kelvin College's ongoing commitment to equality, diversity, and inclusion through this latest Public Sector Equality Duty report.
 The College is required by Statute to publish data in the form of a Report by the 30 April 2025.

-To enable the College to meet legislative requirements this interim Public Sector Equality Duty Report (PSED) 2025 is being published on its website with the caveat that it is subject to the approval of the Board of Management on 11June 2025.
+This is the College Public Sector Equality Duty Report (PSED) 2025 approved by our Board of Management on 11June 2025.
+A copy of the PSED Report is available on our website.

 At the heart of our work is a determination to break down barriers, challenge inequalities, and create a College environment where every student, staff member, and community partner feels valued, respected, and supported.